aluque/conserv/README.md

 # Charge-conserving denoiser
-This repository contains the code and training weights for the charge-conserving model presented in "Efficient Monte Carlo simulation of streamer discharges with machine-learning denoising models" by
+This repository contains the code and training weights for the charge-conserving model presented in "Efficient Monte Carlo simulation of streamer discharges with deep-learning denoising models" by
 M. Bayo, A. Malagón-Romero and A. Luque.

 ## Instalation and use